awesome-llm-papers/awesome-llm-papers.github.io/_publications/chuang2023debiasing.markdown

 citations: 20
 bibkey: chuang2023debiasing
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2302.00070'}]
-tags: [Ethics and Bias, Training Techniques, Reinforcement Learning, Applications, Prompting, Multimodal Models]
+tags: [Ethics and Bias, Applications, Reinforcement Learning, Multimodal Models, Prompting, Training Techniques]
 ---
 Machine learning models have been shown to inherit biases from their training datasets.
 This can be particularly problematic for vision-language foundation